Distribution of values of higher derivatives of $L'(s,\chi)/L(s,\chi)$: Higher derivatives

-This is no longer true for $\sigma > \frac{1}{2}$, that is, image of $g_{\sigma, P}$ need not be bounded.
-As remarked earlier, Ihara and Matsumoto, in a later paper \cite{iharamatsu} extends their result to $\sigma > 1/2$ under GRH and some conditions on the test function.
+This is no longer true for $\sigma > \frac{1}{2}$; that is, the image of $g_{\sigma, P}$ need not be bounded.
+As remarked earlier, in a later paper \cite{iharamatsu}, Ihara and Matsumoto extended their result to $\sigma > 1/2$ under GRH and some conditions on the test function.
 They introduced the idea of admissible functions and developed a more general notion of $g_{\sigma, \wp}$ which they called $g$-functions.
-However this approach does not seem to generalize for higher derivatives.
-It fails at essential steps in section 3.1 and 3.3 of their paper.
-We are yet to discover a way of doing this and this is currently a work in progress.
+However, this approach does not seem to generalize for higher derivatives.
+It fails at essential steps in Sections 3.1 and 3.3 of their paper.
+We have yet to discover a way of doing this, and this remains work in progress.